seefelke/RAG-system/README.md

 Added graph to summarize last n runs.

 BLEURT is also a metric that could be very useful and is widepsread for NLG tasks.
 I probably should also add some context retrieval metrics.

+### Sprint 4

+Added Pinecone and openAI options.

+Added retrieval metrics Context Precision and Faithfullness.
+Looked more into other options like BLEURT but they all only work with English.
+Found one option Comet that is used for translation and paraphrasing purposes so that could technically work if it is needed.

+Updated QA file.